 Visit the Petronas Twin Towers

 The soaring, 88-story Petronas Twin Towers will likely be one of the first things you see on a visit to KL.
 And whether you head up to the dizzying height of level 86 or simply gaze up at the glinting steel and glass structure from below — it’s hard not to be impressed.
 Ascend 170 meters in the speedy elevator to see the Skybridge, the world's highest two-story bridge.
 Or keep going to the aforementioned level 86 for some seriously Instagram-worthy images of the city skyline.
-The building hosts a luxury shopping mall on the ground level.
+The building hosts a luxury shopping mall on the ground level and is always photo-worthy at any angle (even under cloud cover).

 Shop Central Market

 Anyone looking to pick up some local handicrafts should make a stop at Central Market.
-Built in 1888, the site originally functioned as a wet market, but it’s now one of the best spots to stock up on souvenirs.
+Built in 1888, the site originally functioned as a wet market, but it’s now one of the best spots to stock up on souvenirs in the city.
 The picturesque Art Deco building is home to over 350 shops and kiosks selling everything from Malaysian batik and jewellery, to artwork, accessories and home décor.
-Even if you’re not in the market to buy, it’s worth heading here to browse and makes for a good half-day of sightseeing when combined with nearby Chinatown.
-If you get hungry, visit the mezzanine level for an array of local cuisine.
+Even if you’re not in the market to buy, it’s worth heading here to browse, and makes for a good half-day of sightseeing when combined with nearby Chinatown.
+If you get hungry, visit the mezzanine level for an array of local cuisine at wallet-friendly prices.

 Eat Your Way Along Jalan Alor

-Food is a big deal in Kuala Lumpur, and this collection of roadside restaurants that comes to life around 5 p.m. is one of the best ways to experience great food the city's cuisine.
+Food is a big deal in Kuala Lumpur, and this collection of roadside restaurants that comes to life around 5 p.m. is one of the best ways to experience great food and the city's diverse cuisine.
 Stalls and restaurants start setting up shop in the late afternoon with tables and chairs being readied for hungry customers.
 By the time 5 or 6 p.m. roll around the street gets filled with locals and visitors alike ready to dig into the many Malay, Chinese and Thai dishes on offer.
+Don't miss the many satay carts on the street, wherein you can choose your meat, seafood or veggies - all displayed on skewers over ice - and then see it grilled before your eyes.
+Dig on on a red plastic stool with a cold beer among locals - what could be better?

 Head to Batu Caves